MatthewNavy/Sudoku/README.md

-# Summer2019
+# Sudoku

 Code by Matthew Barton

-Side projects done by me in the summer of 2019 using Scala in IntelliJ IDEA.
-Currently, working on Sudoku.
+Side project done by me in the summer of 2019 using Scala in IntelliJ IDEA.
+Currently working on Sudoku.